thoughtbot/dns/book/chapters/securing-your-website/nginx-certs.md

 OpenSSL 1.0.2g  1 Mar 2016
 ```

 If we get something back that says `command not found`, then the package is not installed.
-If that's the case, our package manager (yum, rpm, apt, dpkg, etc.) should be able to install them for us.
+If that's the case, our [package manager](#installing-tools) (yum, brew, apt, choco, etc.) should be able to install them for us.

 ### Combine the Certificates